ABOUT THE FOOTBALL

-There are three regional divisions - North, Midlands and South.
-Each division will have a league season of home and away games and a regional cup competition alongside the National ESPFA Cup.
-The winners of the respective divisions will then enter the National league finals at the end of the season for a chance to be crowned the National Champions.
+The make up of the league structure changes each year depending on how many teams are participating.
+Each division will have a league season of home and away games alongside the National ESPFA Cup competition.
+The winners of the respective divisions will then enter the National finals at the end of the season for a chance to be crowned the National Champions.

 WHAT CAN A STUDENT EXPECT FROM THE FOOTBALL?

 We will endeavour to ensure we work with students to provide an enrichment of football experiences throughout the year.